 Here’s a quick overview of other ways you can create harmonics.

 This works better with overdrive or distortion.
 The technique: you pick a string and lightly touch it with the side of your thumb right after the pick attack.
 Zakk Wylde is known for his use of pinch harmonics.

 My guess is that Eddie Van Halen might have invented this technique.
 This works best with overdrive or distortion.

 You finger a note, and quickly, lightly tap exactly 5, 7, 9, or 12 frets higher than the fingered note, right on the fret.
 Check the following video around 6:00.

 - Picked harmonics.

 This is a tough technique that requires a good deal of practice.
 You basically finger notes with your fretting hand, and pick the string, lightly touching it exactly 12 frets higher with the tip of your picking hand index.
 Steve Morse tends to favor this technique.
 You can hear/see him play harmonics this way in “Sometimes I Feel Like Screaming” (Deep Purple) at 4:29 and at 6:39.

 - Harp harmonics.

-This is the same technique like picked harmonics, but you do it on chords instead of on single note solo lines.
+This is the same technique as picked harmonics, but you do it on chords instead of on single-note solo lines.